On January 29, 2017, 38-year-old Fatim Saleh Mohsen al Ameri lost her life.

 Fatim was not the only victim: 14 other members of her family died alongside her that day.

-The murder of Fatim left seven children motherless – including Muhammad.
+The murder of Fatim left seven children motherless – including Mohamed.
 Fatim’s mother not only lost a daughter but her autumn years too.
 It became her job to support Fatim’s seven children while dealing with her own trauma and grief.

 Fatim and the other women in the village of Ghayil in the Yakla region of Yemen didn’t have an easy life.
 But the US attack on their village four years ago amplified the injustice they suffer and the struggles they face every day.